Thompson-Jason/DigitalGarden/content/01 - Projects/obsidian-export-fork.md

 ## Remove Obsidian Comments

-I added a new command line flag *--remove-obsidian-comments* This is implemented as a post_processor removing anything between two % which Obsidian uses to denote comments.
+I added a new command line flag *--comments=\[keep-unchanged|remove\]* This is implemented as a post_processor removing anything between two % which Obsidian uses to denote comments.
 However if the comment is within a code block (as seen below) it won't be removed.

 ````md
 This isn't a comment